Capability 17 Β· Lead the Game

 - Every update gives stakeholders a way to help and enough founder magic that they want to stay close.

 This one comes from scar tissue.
-In my first startup, our CEO stepped down soon after the round and the trust with our lead investor never really recovered.
+In my first startup, our CEO stepped down soon after the round and the trust with our lead investor never really recovered β and I felt what that does to a company from the inside.
 In an early-stage company, investors are betting on the founder as much as the numbers, so when trust breaks the relationship gets heavy fast.
-That's why this capability matters: board meetings and investor updates are not admin.
+That's why board meetings and investor updates are not admin.
 They're how you keep belief, context and influence working for the company instead of against it.

 Two questions before any board meeting